raju-AI-portfolio/pharmasignal-ai/README.md

 apps, and clinical trials.
-Each report must be classified for severity, analysed for safety signals, documented with a regulatory compliant narrative, reviewed by a qualified pharmacovigilance professional, and submitted to regulatory authorities — all within a legally mandated 15 calendar day deadline for serious cases under ICH E2B guidelines.
+Each report must be classified for severity, analysed for safety signals, documented with a regulatory compliant narrative, reviewed by a qualified pharmacovigilance professional, and submitted to regulatory authorities, all within a legally mandated 15 calendar day deadline for serious cases under ICH E2B guidelines.

 Today this process is almost entirely manual.
 A pharmacovigilance